seg/tutorials/1512_Semblance_coherence_and_discontinuity/writeup.md

     return moving_window4d(grad_array, window, gst_coherence_calc)
 ```

-Because GST coherence measures changes in the local slope of the data, it is
+Because GST coherence measures change in the local slope of the data, it is
 more closely related to curvature attributes than to the other discontinuity
-attributes we've discussed (Randen, et al, 2000; Chopra and Marfurt, 2007).
+attributes we've discussed (Randen et al., 2000; Chopra and Marfurt, 2007).
 Therefore, it can reveal different features than discontinuity attributes that
 compare waveform similarity.
 However, it is more expensive to compute and
 tends to show thicker regions of low discontinuity around faults (Chopra and